-- One side of John Newton was the childhood Christian who loved to read, to think, and to debate; he soon grew to become the churchgoer, the hymn writer, the sermon writer, the worship leader, the preacher, the theological contemplative, the encourager of the flock, and a Christian minister.
+- One side of John Newton was the Christian from childhood who loved to read, to think, and to debate; he soon grew to become the churchgoer, the hymn writer, the sermon writer, the worship leader, the preacher, the theological contemplative, the encourager of the flock, and a Christian minister.

-- The other side of John Newton was, starting from 1748 when he was 23 years old, a slave trader who, for five years, cruelly exploited thousands of slaves that he took from Africa’s west coast and then sold in various places across the Americas.
+- The other side of John Newton was, starting from 1748 when he was 23 years old, a ruthless and vicious slave trader who, for five years, cruelly exploited thousands of slaves that he took from Africa’s west coast and then sold in various places across the Americas.

 - The churchman that I have already described was also a womanizer who, in his own words, had “eyes full of adultery”.